github/docs/content/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure.md

 - For security hardening, make sure you've reviewed "[AUTOTITLE](/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#configuring-the-oidc-trust-with-the-cloud)."
 For an example, see "[AUTOTITLE](/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#configuring-the-subject-in-your-cloud-provider)."
 - For the `audience` setting,  `api://AzureADTokenExchange` is the recommended value, but you can also specify other values here.
+- For the `issuer` setting, use `https://token.actions.githubusercontent.com`.
+- For the `subject` setting, see [AUTOTITLE](/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#defining-trust-conditions-on-cloud-roles-using-oidc-claims)

 ## Updating your {% data variables.product.prodname_actions %} workflow